[Updated May 2022]

 Let me give you a couple of examples, so you can put this into perspective for your own business.

 Referral Source Mix Examples

-Meet my friend Stan (*not his real name) who is a fractional CFO.
+Meet business owner Stan (*not his real name) who is a fractional CFO.
 He helps businesses overcome major financial issues in their companies.
 Some are on the brink of collapse and others are just struggling to right the ship.
 They bring in Stan to help them get back on positive footing and in the process have to share embarrassing details of what went wrong and what (or who) caused the issues.

 For this reason, Stan has decided to focus on COIs as his primary referral source because he believes his clients will hesitate to mention to other business owners that they had to hire Stan.
 So, Stan has a COI – only referral source mix.